SimpleBlockchain/simpleblockchain/README.md

     l.show()
 ```

-(This code is in the file blockchain1.)

 This implementation is fine for storing data among people you
 trust.
 But if it's editable by the public, you have a security
 problem.
 Anyone can alter transaction data or insert/remove items at
 any time by picking some link L, pointing to L and having the child of
-L point to you:
+L point to your fake transaction:

                +---------------+